CtrlK

 Completeness

-The 'what' is partially addressed (work with multiple repositories, monorepo patterns, etc.) and trigger terms are listed, but there is no explicit 'Use when...' clause that describes the situations or user needs that should activate this skill.
-The triggers are listed but not framed as guidance for when to use the skill.
+The 'what' is partially addressed (work with multiple repositories, monorepo patterns, etc.), and while trigger terms are listed, there is no explicit 'Use when...' clause that describes the situations or user needs that should activate this skill.
+The triggers are listed but framed as keyword matches rather than contextual guidance.

 2 / 3